Thomas Van Lear: Later life

 In 1919, Van Lear worked with Herbert Gaston to found the populist Minnesota Daily Star newspaper.
 The first issue was printed in August 1920.
 While the paper had some success as a political tool, it had a difficult time attracting advertisers and went bankrupt in 1924.
+Van Lear's last run for political office would be an attempt to return to his position as mayor, in 1921.
+He would lose the election.